-- A. Background Check Including, but not limited to, reference, work records, education, professional licenses, driver's record, criminal felony background, etc. - B. Staff Members -All employees, students, volunteers, interns, and independent contract workers while they are providing service to Mason County.

-- C. Candidate Any person seeking, having made application for or being considered for employment, volunteering, internships, and independent contracting at Mason County. - D. MVR -Motor vehicle record check. - E. Primary Verification Process of verification of credentials by telephone or mail directly through the primary source (e.g. State Licensing office). - F. Driving Probation If an employee is on driving probation, the Department Head or Elected Official will check the employees driving record every three months for driving violations. - G. Driving Suspension A suspension, revocation or termination of driving privileges, for any reason, by the State of Michigan or any of its agencies.
+- A. Background Check Including, but not limited to, reference, work records, education, professional licenses, driver's record, criminal felony background, Medicaid, and recipient rights, etc. - B. Staff Members all employees, students, volunteer, interns, and independent contract workers while they are providing service to Mason County. - C. Candidate -Any person seeking, having made application for or being considered for employment, volunteering, internships, and independent contracting at Mason County. - D. MVR motor vehicle record check. - E. Primary Verification Process of verification of credentials by telephone or mail directly through the primary source (e.g. State Licensing office). - F. Driving Probation If an employees is on driving probation, the Department Head will check the employees driving record every three months for driving violations. - G. Driving Suspension A suspension, revocation or termination of driving privileges, for any reason, by the State of Michigan or any of its agencies.
 If an employee is on driving suspension, the employee will not be allowed to drive County vehicles or personal vehicles when performing County business travel.
 This could lead to termination of employment if the employee's job requires substantial travel or driving County vehicles.
-An employee who is put on driving suspension must immediately notify their Elected Officials or department head and the County Administrator acting on behalf of the Finance, Personnel, & Rules Committee.
+An employee who is put on driving suspension must immediately notify their department head and the personnel committee.